didi/mand-mobile/components/tab-picker/README.en-US.md

 Vue.component(TabPicker.name, TabPicker)
 ```

-### user guidance
+### Instruction

-The title of the tab panel supports custom rendering (via slot-scope)
+The title of the tab panel supports customized rendering (via slot-scope)

 ```html
   <!-- props is data for each tab tag -->
   <div